radinparhami/RubiPY/README.md

 > *Python Rubika Library* **[ 1.8 ]**

 ## Code
-> Sample code to log into the user account and send a message
+> Sample code to log into the user account and forward a message

 ```python
 from rubipy.crypto.values import InData, def_rnd